sameersbn/docker-mysql/README.md

     - [SSH Login](#ssh-login)

 # Introduction
-Dockerfile to build a MySQL container image.
+Dockerfile to build a MySQL container image which can be linked to other containers.

 # Installation